jordankettles/StocktakeCloud/README.md

 - Add/remove current stocktake products.
 - Assign desired quantity to products.
 - Assign weights to products measured by volume.
+- A secure login system where they can see what managers/clients have requested access to their stocktake database.
+- // SNS email notifications

 ## AWS

 ### Client webserver

-Virtual Machine (VM) 1 is the index of the client site, which uses 'index.php'.
-The client site can:
+The Client webserver runs on an EC2 instance, features a login system for which the client signs up an account (username and password).
+The Client website can:

+- Request access to their business's stocktake database by entering the username of the admin which has control over the database.
+Once access has been granted, the client can:
   - Read all the products and desired quantities stored in the database.
   -	Write new stocktakes to the database using ‘submit_stocktake.php’.

 ### Admin webserver

-The second VM is the admin site, which uses ‘admin.php’.
-The admin site can:
+The Admin webserver runs on an EC2 instance and features a login system like the Client webserver.
+The admin website can:
 -	Read the products and all related information in the database such as volume and weights.
 -	Read all previous stored stocktakes in the database using ‘records.php’.
 -	Delete stocktake products from the database using ‘delete_product.php’.
 -	Add new stocktake products to the database using ‘insert_product.php’.
+-	Allow a Client access to their business's database.
+-	Enter the email for notifications using SNS

 ### RDS instance

-The third VM is the MySQL server which provides the database for the application and receives queries from VM 1 & VM 2.
+All storage is provided by an Amazon Relational Database Service (or RDS) using MySQL, which has all stocktake related tables as well as tables for the Admin and Client users.

 ### SNS